 - 2 pounds sugar (granulated)

-- Wash and peel the quinces, reserving the peels.
+- To make quince paste from scratch, wash and peel the quinces, reserving the peels.
 Core the quinces, adding the cores to the reserved peels.
 Chop the remaining quince into approximately 2-inch chunks.

 - Tie the peels and cores up in cheesecloth or in a clean muslin bag.